Piazza Venezia, Trieste: Maximilian's monument

 In the center of the square there is the monument of Maximilian I of Mexico, who built the Miramare Castle, one of the symbols of the city, and was instrumental in creating the naval port of Trieste.
 The statue is one of the best known statues of Maximilian and of the city of Trieste.
 The monument is the work of German sculptor Johannes Schilling.
 It was inaugurated on April 3, 1875, in the presence of Emperor Franz Joseph.
 The monument is made of bronze and about 9-meter-tall.
 Maximilian is dressed as an admiral, and he stands on a pedestal decorated with an alto-rilievo depicting the Austrian and Trieste's emblems.
 Around the octagonal base there are the personifications of the four cardinal points, alternated with medallions with the symbols of the arts, science, poetry and industry.
 Orient is represented as a woman holding a shoot, with a crescent moon and a star; Occident is represented by a bare-chested woman with the evening star and a trident, the South is an Egyptian with a palm branch, and the North a bearded man with a harp and a hawser.

 When Trieste became part of Italy in 1918, the monument was removed by the authorities.
 In 1961 it was placed at the Miramare Castle Park, and only in 2009 it returned to Piazza Venezia.

+Scuglievich Palace

 On the square's western side there is the Palazzo Scuglievich, built in 1832 after the project of architect Domenico Corti, who is credited with having imprinted on the neighborhood its style.
 The palace was renovated and significantly changed in 1863, and in 1876 it was acquired by Mostar-born merchant Cristoforo Scuglievich, part of Trieste's Serb-Orthodox community.
 The palace is known for having hosted Nobel prize winner Ivo Andrić during his stay in Trieste between 1922 and 1923, and today there is plaque commemorating the event on the building's facade.
 The palace also has a plaque commemorating Scuglievich, located on the ground floor.